ErnestCopperfield/number-guess/README.md

 3. The game responds with feedback such as whether the guess is too high or too low.
 4. The player continues guessing until the correct number is found.
 5. The game may display the number of attempts used.

+These rules can be adjusted to match the actual implementation.

+## Development Notes

+Keep changes focused and easy to review.

+Use clear names for files, functions, and variables.